refraction-ray/iastu-hpc2-manual/administrators/toolchains/spack.md

 Further summary: better also add intel-mpi and intel-mkl interface as external packages. intel-parallel-studio will automatically activate intel python.
 The PS1 is still missing as the activation script coming with the vendor (still dont know why this line exist).
 Add `tcl:intel-parallel-studio:filter: environment_blacklist:: [PS1]` to avoid this change in loading.

+**Further warning**: to use intel compiler building apps in spack, one may also add one more rpath in compilers.yaml, see [this issue](https://github.com/spack/spack/issues/8315#issuecomment-393160339).
+Not sure wether this is a must currently but just leave a note here.

 ## Issues with specific packages

 * Intel family [doc](https://spack.readthedocs.io/en/latest/build_systems/intelpackage.html), better to also set up intel-mpi and intel-mkl for flexibility